Observation of Universal Hall Response in Strongly Interacting Fermions

-Our simulator reproduces this universal behavior (see Fig.~\ref{fig2} lower panel) despite important differences with the setup of Ref.~\cite{PhysRevLett.122.083402} (parabolic confinement, non-linear drive, tubes with different particle occupations and finite temperatures $T\simeq t_x$).
-To explain this remarkable robustness, we provide a new theoretical analysis.
-First, we have performed extensive Density Matrix Renormalization Group (DMRG)~\cite{PhysRevLett.69.2863} simulations at zero temperature (finite-temperature DMRG would be prohibitively costly).
-To incorporate the effects of finite temperature, we resort to a mean-field approximation (MFA) of interactions, which predicts that interactions lead to an effective increase of the transverse coupling $t_y\rightarrow t_y^*$.
-For each value of $U$, we first find the $t_y^*$ which best reproduces the zero-temperature DMRG real-time simulations of the current $J_x$ and polarization $P_y$.
+Our simulator yields results consistent with this universal value (Fig.~\ref{fig2}, bottom) despite important differences with the setup used in~\cite{PhysRevLett.122.083402} (parabolic confinement, non-linear drive, tubes with different particle occupations and finite temperatures $T\simeq t_x$) and without using any fitting procedure.
+To explain this robustness, we provide a theoretical analysis.
+First, we performed extensive density matrix renormalization group (DMRG)~\cite{PhysRevLett.69.2863} simulations at zero temperature (finite-temperature DMRG would be prohibitively costly).
+To give a semi-quantitative account of the effects of finite temperatures in the non-universal regime (intermediary $U$ and $t_y$), we resorted to a mean-field approximation (MFA) of interactions, which predicts that interactions lead to an effective increase of the transverse coupling $t_y\rightarrow t_y^*$.
+For each value of $U$, we first find the $t_y^*$ that best reproduces the zero-temperature DMRG real-time simulations of the current $J_x$ and polarization $P_y$.
 We find a quantitative agreement between MFA and DMRG, if the MFA polarization is multiplied by $t^*_y/t_y$; no rescaling is required for $J_x$.
-Using this renormalized non-interacting model to evaluate the effect of finite temperature, we find a solid quantitative agreement between theory and experimental data (see Fig.~\ref{fig2}).
-See Supplemental Material for details of the theoretical analysis.
+We discuss the clear limitations of MFA to describe the dynamics of such strongly correlated low-dimensional systems~\cite{SS}.
+Nonetheless, this approach gives a reasonable account of the reason why, at finite temperatures, larger values of the transverse hopping $t_y$ or the interaction $U$ are required to observe the universal Hall response~\eqref{eq5}, as observed and explained below.